Julio Cotler: Biography

 He studied at the Colegio San Andrés.
-He entered the National University of San Marcos in which he graduated as an anthropologist.
+He entered the National University of San Marcos from where he graduated as an anthropologist.
 Later he obtained the title of doctor in sociology at the University of Bordeaux, France.
 From 1964 to 1965 he served as a visiting researcher at MIT.

 He was part of the Institute of Peruvian Studies since 1966 and its director in 1985.

 He was also a professor at the National University of San Marcos.
 He was a visiting professor at the University of Bologna and also worked at the Ortega y Gasset University Institute, at the Center for Constitutional Studies in Madrid, at the Latin American Faculty of Social Sciences in Quito, at The New School for Social Research, among others.

 He is considered one of the most outstanding Peruvian thinkers.
 Through his work he sought to understand the origin and characteristics of the structural problems derived from the Peruvian social formation.